BattModels/BattModels.github.io/README.md

 Quick Setup
 -----------

+General remark: If you're not comfortable with using git on the command line, [here](https://try.github.io) are some resources.
+But for the purposes of making small changes to the website, you can also use the [GitHub Desktop](https://desktop.github.com) client.

 1. Install the dependencies.
 You will need Python, bibble (`pip install bibble`), [Ruby][], and Jekyll (`gem install jekyll`).
 NOTE that you need Ruby 2.4 or higher and Jekyll 4.0 or higher.
 You can check these with `ruby -v` and `jekyll -v` respectively.
-2. Clone the repo to your local machine.
+2. [Clone the repo](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) to your local machine.
 MAKE A BRANCH, DO NOT COMMIT TO MASTER!
 (Or, fork it first and then commit to master all you want on your own fork)
 3. Type `make` to build the site and then run `make serve` to view the site locally.
 4. Make edits (see below for guidelines/gotchas for particular sections).
-Continue to preview locally to make sure things work as you want.
+Continue to preview locally to make sure things work as you want. **NB:** If you are updating publications, you'll need to remove `_includes/pubs.html` to trigger the `make` command to regenerate it.
-5. Once you're happy with your changes, make a PR from your branch to master.
+5. Once you're happy with your changes, commit, push, and make a PR from your branch to master.

 [Ruby]: https://www.ruby-lang.org/en/